NavilanSanthanakrishnan/dep-graph/README.md

 - Infers dependency edges between tools using resource-aware matching rules.
 - Supports optional OpenRouter/LLM adjudication for ambiguous edge selection.
 - Produces a final graph with confidence-scored edges and plain-English reasons.
-- Renders an Obsidian-style 3D graph explorer with search, filtering, inspection, and an explanation tab.
+- Renders an 3D graph explorer with search, filtering, inspection, and an explanation tab.

 ## Final Output